fallahn/sfml-tmxloader/README.md

 norm.
 The tmx source doesn't explicitly export any functions, so when building the tmx files as a library under Windows (particularly Visual Studio) VC will not generate any lib files.
-To work around this just include the tmx source files in your Visual Studio project (as well as pugixml), so that they are compiled as parto f the final executable.
+To work around this just include the tmx source files in your Visual Studio project (as well as pugixml), so that they are compiled as part of the final executable.

 Revision History